pymodbus-dev/pymodbus/doc/source/roadmap.rst

 The following bullet points are what the maintainers focus on:

 - 3.7.4, bug fix release, hopefully with:
+    - Available on dev:
         - optimized framer, limited support for multidrop on the server side
-    - more typing in the core
+    - more typing in the core (on dev)
-    - 100% test coverage fixed for all new parts (currently transport and framer)
+    - 100% test coverage fixed for all new parts (currently transport and framer) (on dev)
     - better broadcast handling
+    - Updated PDU, moving client/server decoder into pdu (on dev)
+    - better broadcast handling
+    - Simplify PDU classes
+    - better retry handling (only disconnect when really needed)
 - 3.7.5, bug fix release, hopefully with:
-    - Updated PDU, moving client/server decoder into pdu.
-    - Simplify PDU classes
+    - 100% test coverage for pdu
+    - better broadcast handling
 - 3.7.6, bug fix release, with:
     - Foundation for new transaction
 - 3.8.0, with: